Ecosystem and Biodiversity Protection

 6107 trees

-Makro and Lotus's distribution center area and office buildings across the country
+Makro and Lotus’s distribution center areas and office buildings nationwide

 2000 trees